Mandello del Lario

 Mandello del Lario (Lecchese: Mandèll) is an Italian town and comune in the province of Lecco, in Lombardy, on Lake Como.
-Mandello del Lario, located on the eastern shore of Lake Como, is emerging as a residential and tourism destination in the Lake Como region.
-According to some historical and artistic hypotheses, the promontory of Mandello may be recognizable in the background of the landscape depicted in Leonardo da Vinci's Mona Lisa.
+Mandello del Lario, located on the eastern shore of Lake Como.

 Since 1921, Mandello del Lario has been home to Moto Guzzi—the Italian motorcycle manufacturer, now a subsidiary of Piaggio & Co.
 SpA.
 The town each year since 2001 has hosted GMG (a.k.a.
 Giornata Mondiale Guzzi or Worldwide Guzzi Days).

 The Grigna massif is located in Mandello's communal territory.